olalonde/node-notify/TUTORIAL.md

         }
     }

-For more details on the package.json format, documentation is available through: `npm help json`.
-Note that most fields are optional.
+*For more details on the package.json format, documentation is available through `npm help json`.
+Note that most fields are optional.*

-You can install your new npm package by running `npm install` in your top directory.
-You should now be able to load your extension with a simple `var notify = require('your-package-name');`.
-Another useful command is `npm link` which will create a symlink to your development directory so that changes to your code are reflected instantly - no need to install/uninstall continually.
+You can now install your new npm package by running `npm install` in your top directory.
+If everything goes right, you should be able to load your extension with a simple `var notify = require('your-package-name');`.
+Another useful command is `npm link` which creates a symlink to your development directory so that any change to your code is reflected instantly - no need to install/uninstall perpetually.

-Now, assuming you wrote a cool extension, you might want to publish it online in the central npm repository.
+Assuming you wrote a cool extension, you might want to publish it online in the central npm repository.
 In order to do that, you first need to create an account:

     $ npm adduser